open-policy-agent/opa/docs/content/faq.md

 d["a789"].first ...
 ```

-**Use simple equality statements for indexing**.
+### Use indexed statements

 The linear-time fragment ensures that the cost of evaluation is no larger than the size of the policy.
 OPA lets you write non-linear policies, because sometimes you need to, and because sometimes it's convenient.
 The blog on [partial evaluation](https://blog.openpolicyagent.org/partial-evaluation-162750eaf422) describes one mechanism for converting non-linear policies into linear policies.

 But as the size of the policy grows, the cost of evaluation grows with it.
 Sometimes the policy can grow large enough that even the linear-fragment fails to meet the performance budget.

-In the linear fragment, OPA includes special algorithms that index rules efficiently, sometimes making evaluation constant-time, even as the policy grows.
-The indexer looks for simple equality statements, so the more simple equality checks that appear in rules, the more effective the indexer is, and the fewer rules actually need to be evaluated.
+In the linear fragment, OPA includes special algorithms that **index rules efficiently**, sometimes making evaluation constant-time, even as the policy grows.
+The more effective the indexing is the fewer rules need to be evaluated.

 Here is an example policy from the [rule-indexing blog](https://blog.openpolicyagent.org/optimizing-opa-rule-indexing-59f03f17caf3) giving the details for these algorithms.
+See the rest of this section for details on indexed statements.

 ```ruby
 allow {